zpeters/ex_cwmanage/README.md

 - [ ] create "options" instead of static "conditions"
 - [ ] all of the http verbs
 - [ ] update this file
+- [ ] figure out how versioning is supposed ot work
 - [ ] publish to hex